 He felt helpless.
 He hated feeling helpless.
 People needed help and he couldn’t do anything about it!

-Shutting his eyes for a long moment, Daniel tried to relax, to let his systems cool down.
-All of this anxiety wasn’t helping his condition – and of all the things that would lay him low, after everything he had survived so far in this apocalypse, of course it would be a flu bug that got him.
-But if nothing else, he didn’t want to add to Kayla’s worries.
+Daniel shut his eyes for a long moment, willing himself to relax, to let his systems cool down.
+This pointless fretting wouldn’t help his condition – and of all the things that could lay him low, after everything he’d survived in this apocalypse, of course it would be a common bug that got him.
+Irony and stomach rumbles aside, he didn’t want to add to Kayla’s worries.

 Kayla suddenly stood over him, hands akimbo and a hot glare in her eyes.
 “Ooh no. Where do ya think you’re goin’?”